strathausen/blog/src/content/blog/thefoodiespace.md

-i found a new name for the food blogging platform. what used to be tomatovillage is now [thefoodie.space](https://www.thefoodie.space). the new name is self explanatory and has potential to play around with space in branding and marketing.
+i found a new name for the food blogging platform. what used to be tomatovillage is now [thefoodie.space](https://www.thefoodie.space). the new name is self explanatory and has the potential to play around with space related themes in branding and marketing.

 ## a logo